Stained Cashew Kitchen

 Doors and headers are set inside the cabinet frame opening with minimal clearance and full visibility of the cabinet frame.

 Here are examples of how the doors and headers are sized on each of our cabinet lines.
-These images below show a base cabinet with doors and a drawer header.
+The images below show a base cabinet with doors and a drawer header.

 Traditional Overlay